Type of addiction

 With repeated use of meth, a tolerance is built, and more of the drug is needed to produce the desired effect.
 Side effects of meth abuse can include:

 - Loss of appetite

 - Mood swings

 - Psychotic symptoms (tweaking)

 When Meth is abused it gives users an extremely intense euphoria, making the user feel extremely confident and elated.
 Over time, repeated use of meth it causes the brain to stop producing the natural chemicals that give us pleasure, this causes the user to only feel pleasure or even happy when they are using meth.
 Long-term repeated meth abuse can cause anhedonia which is the inability or very reduced ability to experience joy.
-This intense depression that accompanies a binge or a high with meth causes users to get stuck in the cycle of abuse, there is meth addiction treatment available that gives users a chance at a happy life.
+This intense depression that accompanies a binge or a high with meth causes users to get stuck in the cycle of abuse.

 While signs of meth abuse are exhibited differently in each person, some of the more common symptoms can include:

 Mood swings, depression, paranoia, agitation, euphoria, intense anxiety, restlessness, unprecedented anger and/or rage